How to Assign Permissions to Google Analytics: A Step-by-Step Guide

 2. At the bottom of your Analytics panel on the left, select Admin.

-3. Select the User Management option at the level to which you wish to provide access.
+3. Select the User Management option at the level you wish to provide access: Account Access Management or Property Access Management.

-5. To add new users, click the + (plus) symbol.
-Select the option to Add New Users.
+4. Click the + (plus) symbol and select the option to Add New Users.

-6. A new page will appear where you may create new users and apply for permissions.
+6. A new page will appear where you can create new users and apply permissions.

-7. Enter the email address of the person with whom you wish to share the account and pick their degree of access by selecting one of the boxes.
+7. Enter the email address of the person you wish to share the account and pick their degree of access by ticking one of the boxes.
 You can apply them individually or select multiple options depending on your users’ needs.

 8. Click the add button.